On the Issues

 This tragedy, in part, inspired Alaina’s father to become a physician.
 He never turned away a patient based on their inability to pay.
 He always believed that healthcare is a human right- a belief that he passed on to Alaina.
 Alaina lost her father to cancer when he was 50.

 Alaina believes healthcare is a basic human right and that our nation’s healthcare system should not be the victim of partisan politics.
 Our healthcare is not a bargaining chip.
-She will fight from day one to stop the Affordable Care Act bleed out, and move to restore ACA so we can move forward, faster on a healthcare solution that includes both a public and private option for all Americans.
-She also adamantly supports continued Medicare expansion.
+She will fight from day one to stop the Affordable Care Act from bleeding out, and move to restore ACA so we can move forward, faster on a healthcare solution that includes a public option for all Americans who want it.
+She also adamantly supports continued Medicaid expansion.

 As a business owner who paid an enormous amount in healthcare costs to fully cover her employees, she knows small businesses can not continue to handle the rising cost of healthcare.
 Relief is needed immediately for businesses and their employees.